 I was inspired to start running in 1981 when I watched the first London marathon on TV.
 I entered and completed the first Cardiff Marathon that year, see if you can spot me on the photo?
 I’m number 2682 with dark hair and a moustache!
 The following year I wanted to join a running club and I heard that there was one starting up in Griffithstown where I lived.
 I went along to the inaugural meeting in the Hanbury Hotel and joined the club and I’ve been a member ever since.
 In the early days we used to run from the green grocers shop in Griff.

-I think I have been running since i was in primary school.
+I think I have been running since I was in primary school.
 I run because as the saying goes "Nothing is Impossible" and it is something everyone can achieve.
-I just love the sense of achievement when you finish a run or event..
-Joined Griff back in 1994 to train to do the London marathon.
+I just love the sense of achievement when you finish a run or event.
+I joined Griff back in 1994 in order to train to do the London marathon.
 Thought I would do that and then retire and go to just running back around the block.
-Somehow got bitten by the bug and to date have done 27 marathons, one triathlon (Tenby LCW) and goodness knows how many other races of various distances (well into the hundreds).
+Somehow got bitten by the bug and have done 28 marathons, one triathlon (Tenby LCW) and goodness knows how many other races of various distances (well into the hundreds).
 I love the camaraderie of other runners and have met so many wonderful people.
-Having qualified as a fully licensed UK Athletics coach it ' great to be able to train others and give something back and see the progression others make.
+Having qualified as a fully licensed UK Athletics coach and it's great to be able to train others and give something back and see the progression others make.

 I started running at age 11 once I started high school, I was always told I was a natural at long distance running, I then stopped once I finished high school.

 I then done my first run at the Cardiff kidney foundation 10k in 2013 and from there done little runs but nothing more.

 In 2016 I joined Griffithstown Harriers, since joining I have run many 10k races and 3 half marathons, and looking to further my running by doing a marathon in the next year.